-Spanish III is designed to support meaningful self-expression and communication in Spanish.
-Students use various stories, novels, and supplements as the basics of vocabulary and grammar concepts from Spanish II and I are reinforced and expanded.
+Spanish 3 is designed to support meaningful self-expression and communication in Spanish.
+Students use various stories, novels, and supplements as basics of vocabulary and grammar concepts from Spanish 2 and I are reinforced and expanded.
 Students should expect to hear authentic language and link Spanish with other disciplines, their community, and other cultures.
 Only Spanish will be used in this course.

-SPANISH III DC - 270345

-Elective Course Period Offerings: Period; 2 Semesters; 2 NHS Credits Recommended: Spanish II or Spanish II DC DMACC Dual Credit: FLS152 Elementary Spanish II See pages 7-9 for Guidelines
+Period Offerings: Period; 2 Semesters; 2 NHS Credits

+Recommended: Spanish 2 or Spanish 2 DC

+DMACC Dual Credit: FLS 152 See pages 7-9 for Guidelines